-On September 19, 2024, Gibson unveiled a new mural titled your spirit whispering in my ear, a collaboration between The Rose Kennedy Greenway in Dewey Square, Boston, MA and MASS MoCA.
+Prior to the exhibition opening at MASS MoCA, Gibson will reveal a new mural in collaboration with The Rose Kennedy Greenway in Dewey Square, Boston, MA, on view beginning September 19, 2024.

 About the Artist

 Jeffrey Gibson (b.
 1972, Colorado Springs, CO; lives and works in New York) grew up in major urban centers in the United States, Germany, Korea, and the U.K. A mid-career multidisciplinary artist, he is a citizen of the Mississippi Band of Choctaw Indians and half Cherokee, whose practice includes sculpture, painting, printmaking, video, and performance.
 Gibson earned his Master of Arts in painting at the Royal College of Art, London, in 1998 and his Bachelor of Fine Arts in painting from the School of the Art Institute of Chicago in 1995.
 His work is in the permanent collections of the Denver Art Museum; Museum of Fine Arts, Boston; Smithsonian Institution's National Museum of the American Indian; National Gallery of Canada; Crystal Bridges Museum of American Art; the Museum of Modern Art; and the Whitney Museum of American Art.
 Gibson is a past TED Foundation Fellow and a Joan Mitchell Grant recipient.
 He is a recipient of the 2019 MacArthur Foundation Fellowship.
 He is an artist-in-residence at Bard College and lives and works near Hudson, New York.
 Gibson currently represents the United States at the 60th edition of La Biennale di Venezia.
 He is the first Indigenous artist to represent the United States with a solo presentation in the national pavilion.